StockSharp/AlgoTrading/Designer/Gallery/Schemas/Larry_Connors_Rsi2/README.md

 # Larry Connors RSI-2 Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 Larry Connors' RSI-2 buys panic and sells euphoria, but only on the side the slower average allows: a two-period RSI marks the extreme, a 50-period SMA decides the direction, and a 5-period SMA times the exit.
-The original trades four-hour candles; this diagram works on five-minute candles so it matches the packaged intraday history.
+The diagram works on five-minute candles to match the packaged intraday history.

 ![schema](schema.svg)